 The Role of the Trustee

-- Managing trust assets for the benefit of beneficiaries.
+- Managing trust assets prudently for the benefit of beneficiaries, in accordance with the trust deed and any letter of wishes.

 Tax Responsibilities of Trustees

-As a trustee, understanding your tax responsibilities is crucial for maintaining compliance with HMRC regulations.
-Trustees have a fiduciary duty to manage the trust’s assets and income, which includes meeting their tax obligations.
+As a trustee, understanding your tax responsibilities is not optional — it’s a legal obligation.
+Trustees have a fiduciary duty to manage the trust’s assets and income properly, and that includes meeting every tax deadline HMRC sets.
+Failure to do so can result in personal liability for penalties and interest.

 HM Revenue and Customs (HMRC) Regulations